Submodules #

 git commit -m "Tracking branch bname in mySub"

-file in the parent repository.
-Failing to do so can lead to broken links when trying to update or clone the submodule.Cloning with Submodules Requires Extra Steps 🛠️: When cloning a repository with submodules, you need to use the
+.gitmodulesfile in the parent repository.
+Failing to do so can lead to broken links when trying to update or clone the Submodule.Cloning with Submodules Requires Extra Steps 🛠️: When cloning a repository with submodules, you need to use the

-afterward.
-Forgetting these steps can lead to missing submodule content.Submodules Can Increase Complexity 🌀: Using submodules can add complexity to your project structure.
-If not managed properly, it can lead to confusion about which version of a submodule is being used and how it relates to the parent repository.
+--recurse-submodulesoption or rungit submodule initandgit submodule updateafterward.
+Forgetting these steps can lead to missing Submodule content.Submodules Can Increase Complexity 🌀: Using submodules can add complexity to your project structure.
+If not managed properly, it can lead to confusion about which version of a Submodule is being used and how it relates to the parent repository.

 Handling Submodules in CI/CD Pipelines#